The Origin of the Bible

 So, where did the Bible Come from?

-That’s a very good question, and to understand where the Bible came from, we have to know a little history.
+To understand where the Bible came from, we have to know a little history.
 Let’s go back, way back, to the 1st century AD.
 Jesus and his apostles were travelling the countryside in Galilee and Judea.
 They were Jews, and because they were Jews, they were using the Jewish Bible.
 Today we call that Jewish Bible the “Old Testament.”
 This was all they had at the time.

 - The Torah – These were the first five books of Moses, originally written in Hebrew.
 All Jews considered these books authoritative.
 However, the Sadducees limited their canon to just those five books and excluded everything else, such as the psalms, prophets, history, etc. Jesus and his apostles clearly disagreed with this approach.

 - The Tanakh – These were the first five books of Moses, plus the writings of history, psalms, poetry, and the prophets.
 Some were written in Hebrew, others in Aramaic.
 In total, there were about 39 books.
 This was the canon of the Pharisees.
-From the writings of the apostles we learn that Jesus and his followers agreed more with the Pharisees than they did with the Sadducees, and accepted the Pharisaical canon of Scripture as more authoritative.
+From the writings of the apostles we learn that Jesus and his followers agreed more with the Pharisees than they did with the Sadducees, on some things, and accepted the Pharisaical canon of Scripture as more authoritative.
 This is commonly known as the Protocanon (proto- is Greek meaning “first” so “first-canon”), because it was the first canon of Scripture used by the ancient Jews primarily in the Holy Land.

 Upon examining the writings of the apostles, it becomes apparent that they accepted as authoritative both the Tanakh (Protocanon) and the Septuagint (Deuterocanon) on equal footing.
-This is why the early Church synods decreed that the Old Testament should always have 46 books, based on the expanded Deuterocanon (Septuagint), because that canon already had all the books of the shorter Protocanon (Tanakh).
+This is why the Early Church synods decreed that the Old Testament should always have 46 books, based on the expanded Deuterocanon (Septuagint), because that canon already had all the books of the shorter Protocanon (Tanakh).
 Thus, Christians have always had 46 books in the Old Testament.

 - New American Bible (NAB)